intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 Kernel Memory setting
 """"""""""""""""""""""""""""

-Please check your server kernel setting
+Please check your server kernel setting to prevent kernel from becoming unstable during runtime (which would require a reboot).
+For that use `sysctl` command to set kernel parameters.

 .. code-block:: bash